abdulrashid06/loqoAssignment/README.md

 # Product Management API

-The **Product Management API** is a Spring Boot application designed to manage product details.
-It provides RESTful endpoints for CRUD operations, filtering, sorting, and bulk uploading products.
-The application uses MySQL as the database and includes features such as validation, sorting, and custom exception handling.
+The **Product Management API** is a Spring Boot application designed for managing product details.
+It offers RESTful endpoints for CRUD operations, filtering, sorting, and bulk uploading products.
+The application leverages MongoDB as the database and includes robust features such as validation, sorting, and custom exception handling.

 ## Features